Get a free, no obligation personal loan quote with rates as low as 6.99%

 Death

-The death benefit from the QPP can result in a maximum payment of $2,500 to an individual or charitable organization that paid for the funeral expenses.
-If the funeral costs were less than $2,500, the heirs of the estate can get the remaining funds.
+The death benefit from the QPP can result in a one-time maximum payment of $2,500 to an individual or charitable organization that paid for the funeral expenses.
+If the funeral costs were less than $2,500, the heirs of the estate will receive the remaining funds.
 An application and proof of payment are required to receive the QPP death benefits.
 Please visit the Retrait Quebec website for more information and a list of accepted expenses.

 Survivors